 The inter-vivos trust must be registered with the Master in whose area of jurisdiction the greatest portion of the trust assets are situated.

-If more than one Master has jurisdiction over the trust assets, the Master in whose office the trust was first registered will continue to
+If more than one Master has jurisdiction over the trust assets, the Master in whose office the trust was first registered will continue to have jurisdiction.

 On receipt of all the required documents, the Master may issue the nominated trustees with Letters of Authority, to administer the trust.

 No trustee may act as such without the written authority of the Master.

 Financial statements must be kept, and, if requested by the Master, must be lodged with him/her, especially when queries regarding the administration of the trust are received by him/her.